Transitioning Youth to Adulthood

 Iowa Aftercare Services Network (IASN)

-Aftercare Services may be contacted several months prior to a young person’s planned exit from the foster care system.
+Aftercare Services should be contacted several months prior to a young person’s planned exit from the foster care system.
 Aftercare SSAs are available to attend Family Team Decision-Making meetings, transition meetings, or other events related to a young person’s transition from care.
 Involvement prior to discharge helps SSAs build a relationship with eligible youth and facilitates a connection to Aftercare services.

 For more information regarding Aftercare services and eligibility requirements visit http://www.iowaaftercare.org or call 800-443-8336 to be referred to an IASN provider.